Fargo (TV series): Season 5 (2023–24)

 In 2019, Scandia housewife Dorothy "Dot" Lyon (Juno Temple) is kidnapped by Ole Munch (Sam Spruell), but escapes with help from North Dakota State Trooper Witt Farr (Lamorne Morris).
 When Dot returns home, she claims to her husband Wayne (David Rysdahl) that there was no kidnapping.
 While Farr and Scandia deputy Indira Olmstead (Richa Moorjani) investigate, Munch comes into conflict with the man who hired him, Roy Tillman (Jon Hamm), the constitutional sheriff of Stark County, North Dakota, and Dot's first husband, whom she fled ten years prior.
 On top of Tillman, Munch, and the police, Dot must also contend with Wayne's wealthy mother Lorraine (Jennifer Jason Leigh), the CEO of a debt collection agency who suspects Dot faked the kidnapping in order to extort her.

-The fifth season, set primarily in North Dakota and Minnesota in late 2019, premiered on November 21, 2023.
+The fifth season, set primarily in Minnesota and North Dakota in late 2019, premiered on November 21, 2023.
 Like the first three seasons, it was nominated for three Golden Globe Awards for Best Miniseries or Television Film and Best Actor and Actress in a Miniseries or Television Film for Hamm and Temple, respectively.